 Biodiesel is treated like any other diesel fuel, regardless of formulation.
 If biodiesel is used in a vehicle licensed for highway use, the biodiesel should be clear and is subject to tax.
 If biodiesel is used in a vehicle not licensed for highway use, the biodiesel must be dyed and is subject to the inspection fee only.

-Gasoline, diesel and special fuels are taxed at a rate of $.20 per gallon.
+Gasoline, diesel and special fuels, other than compressed natural gas (CNG), liquefied natural gas (LNG) and liquefied petroleum gas (LPG) are taxed at a rate of $.20 per gallon.

 The Inspection Fee is $.00125 per gallon.